AIM Altitude Limited UK Tax Strategy

 - We maintain sufficient financial internal controls and processes.

-- Where necessary, we seek the assistance of external experts (for example, to calculate R&D tax credits).
+- Where necessary, we seek the assistance of external experts (eg to calculate R&D tax credits).

-- All our corporation tax returns (and federal returns in the US) are reviewed or produced by external experts.
+- All our corporation tax returns (and federal returns in the US) are reviewed or produced by outside experts.

 Our approach to tax planning